-I happened to discovered yoga back in 1980 when I was training for the Olympic Games four years ahead.
+I happened to discover yoga back in 1980 when I was training for the Olympic Games four years ahead.
 In truth, I wish I had discovered a yoga teacher during my prime sprint kayaking years rather than having to use books from the library.
 There is no doubt in my mind that it would have made me a much better athlete, not to mention human being.

 Thankfully I started attending classes many years later.
 It has improved my life in amazing and unpredictable ways, not just with respect to my career but in countless areas of my life.
 In my opinion, every athlete irrespective of sport or discipline has the potential to enhance his or her ability by adopting a consistent yoga practice.
 If you’re not practicing yoga, you’re competing at a disadvantage and missing an opportunity to enhance peak performance, aid recovery and avoid injury.

 Yoga may be the ultimate cross-training tool for athletic achievement.
 Professional athletes in virtually every sport have taken up a regular yoga practice to balance and improve their training.
 If you’re ready to use a cutting edge technology in your day to day training and in competition then it may be worth reading the points below:

 Strengthens underused muscles

 Athletes frequently use the same set of muscles in the exact same way pretty much each time they work out.
 Imbalances in the body through repetitive overuse will cause the body to compensate and tug uncomfortably on ligaments, joints and the entire skeletal system.
 The physical process of yoga poses challenge muscles by demanding total engagement and deep stabilisation, often in muscles we rarely consciously engage in our workout or chosen sport.
 Balanced muscle strength promotes injury-prevention and will improve your athletic performance.